Sadly, DC won't show so well during the Baseball All-Star Game

 Although I had been thinking about this problems since Opening Day in April 2017.

-It made the point that the streetscape around the Washington Nationals baseball stadium needs to be significantly improved to strengthen its urban design and placemaking qualities, especially since in July 2018 the Major League Baseball All-Star Game will be held there, to mark the 10th anniversary of the stadium.
+The entry makes the point that the streetscape around the Washington Nationals baseball stadium needs to be significantly improved to strengthen its urban design and placemaking qualities, especially since in July 2018 the Major League Baseball All-Star Game will be held there, to mark the 10th anniversary of the stadium.
 (This is discussed in depth in the piece.)

 While that's an important date for the team owners, for the city, it would have been better for MLB and the Washington Nationals to have waited until the various construction projects were completed.

 Special use permits should be required for such events, to ensure the best possible long term results from holding the event.
 These kinds of events should require special use permits, so that localities have some say in when they are held.
 In the case of a July 2018 All Star Game in DC, DC should have said no, the area wasn't ready.